EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 Graphics units are convenient for quantities that depend on the size of the figure, and not the units of data.
 Examples are the size of tic marks, the size of symbols, and spacing between elements in a key.

-_Medium units_ are historical.
-In the early days graphs had to be drawn on hardware with specific units.
-They appear interally in the source code but don't need to be dealt with by the user.
+_Medium units_ are physical.
+Postscript files use points (1 point = 1/72 inch).
+For the most part the user doesn't need to be concerned with them.

+Note however, that (0,0) in postscript units is the lower left corner, with values increasing upwards and to the right.
+By other conventions (0,0) is the top left corner.
+This can be important when exporting the postscript file into other formats, as shown in the [Postscript Conversion Exercise](/docs/misc/fplot/#adapting-postscript-files-to-other-formats) which converts _fplot.ps_{: style="color: green"} into .svg format.

 #### Structure of data files
 {::comment}